Setup

 Fortunately, there is a simple fix, and we don't have to give up our fast iterative compiles!
 Add the following to your Cargo.toml:

-# Enable a small amount of optimization in debug mode
+# Enable a small amount of optimization in the dev profile.

 [profile.dev]